What to look when choosing a Business Intelligence tool?

 A marketing team uses a Power BI dashboardwith drag-and-drop functionality to create reports without needing any coding skills.
 This user-friendly interface allows them to analyze campaign performance and make data-driven decisions quickly.

 Your business data is gold—protecting it should be a top priority.
+Assess the following elements while choosing the right reporting tool for your organization.

 Data Security: Look for encryption, role-based access, and multi-factor authentication.